 God never promised us that once we placed our faith in Jesus, that life would be all sunshine and rainbows.
 In fact, the Bible says quite the opposite:

-In fact, everyone who wants to live a godly life in Christ Jesus will be persecuted, – 2 Timothy 3:12
+Indeed, all who desire to live a godly life in Christ Jesus will be persecuted,

 Each of us will face different types of persecution.
 Our journeys are not the same, but God has promised us eternal life and that, my friends, is more than worth it.